Trip Highlights of Ganesh Himal Trek

 The mountain peaks you can enjoy are the Langtang Range, Ganesh Himal, Shringi Himal, Manaslu Range, Lamjung Himal, Himalchuli, Annapurna Range, and many other unnamed mountains and peaks.
 While trekking Ruby Valley, you will find the trail enriched with beautiful flora and fauna.

-You pass rhododendron and pine forests with other natural vegetation.
+You pass rhododendrons and pine forests with other natural vegetation.
 These forests are home to various species of birds and wild animals.
 Enjoy the breathtaking landscape, scenarios, mountains, hills, rivers, and wildlife.

 It makes you feel like you have traveled time back to years.
 As a result, you are in a wholly natural and fantastic environment.
 Also, it is entirely away from today’s stressful life and polluted environment.
 You can explore the local culture, traditions, flora, and fauna.